Best Cheap Health Insurance in Wyoming (2026)

 - Pediatric services

 The difference in the plans is how much of your bills are covered.
 For example, both a Bronze plan and a Gold plan will pay for you to go to the emergency room.
-But a Bronze plan only pays for about 60% of the bill, while a Gold plan pays for about 80%.
+But a Bronze plan might only pay for about 60% of the bill, while a Gold plan might pay for about 80%.

 Average cost of health insurance by family size in Wyoming